aws-samples/sample-for-secure-medical-llm-inference-with-nitro-enclaves/README.md

 When AI is applied in healthcare, oftentimes a scenario arises that involves two distinct parties:

 - **Model Owner**: Develops a machine learning model with proprietary weights, architecture, and pre-training investments.
-- **Model Consumer**: Runs the model in a secure enclave on their own patient or operational data (e.g., diagnostic images, clinical notes, or discharge summaries).
+- **Model Consumer**: Runs the model in a secure Nitro Enclave on their own patient or operational data (e.g., diagnostic images, clinical notes, or discharge summaries).

 This dynamic creates two competing risks: